huntdatacenter/charm-nagios/README.md

 - `monitors` - YAML matching the monitors yaml spec.
 See example.monitors.yaml for more information.
 - `target-id` - Assign any monitors to this target host definition.
 - `target-address` - Optional, specifies the host of the target to monitor.
 This must be specified by at least one unit so that the intended target-id will be monitorable.

+### Test alert notifications

+Checks in the web interface allow sending custom service notifications.
+However, these type of alerts are logged as `CUSTOM (CRITICAL)` and don't send notifications via third party plugins (e.g. Pagerduty).

+In order to test if notification plugins work as expected, it is recommended to force an alert (e.g. stop a service).

 # Contact Information